 Health promotion reimbursement is paid out for receipts dated one year back at most.
 Reimbursement is paid out twice per year at most.

 Register your request for health promotion reimbursement in SSC Primula, under the menu 'My page'.
 Reimbursement requires the submission of an original receipt from the activity provider, showing the price, your name, the period covered, the salesperson, and the service purchased.
 Any original receipts must also be submitted, in accordance with the established procedure at your workplace.
 Do not send original recepits to SSC.
+As of 1 July 2019, the original receipts are to be sent to LU’s Human Resources, internal mailing code 31.
+Label the internal mail envelope "For review".

 If you pay for the activity via direct debit (autogiro) you are to attach a copy of the account statement and a dated receipt from the activity provider showing your name, the price and the period covered.
 Reimbursement is offered at most twice per year, after the account has been charged.